 The following is a guest post from Mike, the author behind Personal Finance Beat, a blog that covers and links to a host of personal finance and money management topics.
 You can follow him on Twitter at @PFBeat.

 I Use a Credit Card

 I use a credit card to pay for almost everything I buy.
 If my landlord would allow it, I would even pay my rent with a credit card.
-I take out $200 a month in cash just in case I need it, but everything else goes on my American Express Blue Cash card (note: not an affiliate link).
+I take out $200 a month in cash just in case I need it, but everything else goes on my American Express Blue Cash card.
 Using a credit card helps to keep me organized, it’s safer than using cash or a debit card, and it offers cash back rewards that is essentially free money in your pocket.